varjas/siprefix/README.md

 #### Base Order Input
 The `value` parameter can be a `float`, `int`, `Decimal`, or `str` type.

-The function will output a `str` with the scaled number and prefix; or a tuple containing a `float` of the scaled number and a `str` of the prefix if the second argument is set to `False`.
+The function will output a `str` with the scaled number and prefix.

+If the `combined` argument is set to `False`, the function will output a tuple containing a `float` of the scaled number and a `str` of the prefix.

 ```python
 # float